vsingerxiaoice-rwkv/xiaoicesing-io/docs/ConfigurationSchemas.md

 ### dictionary

-path to the word-phoneme mapping dictionary file.
+Path to the word-phoneme mapping dictionary file.
 Training data must fully cover phonemes in the dictionary.

 #### visibility